microsoft/aroworkshop/_entries/03-02 deployment.md

 {% endcollapsible %}

-### View the YAML deployment objects
+### View the YAML deployment manifest

-View the Kubernetes deployment object YAMLs.
+View the Kubernetes deployment manifest.
 If you wish you can download them from the following locations to your Azure Cloud Shell, to your local machine, or just use the direct link in the next steps.

 {% collapsible %}